mtlynch/mtlynch.io/_posts/2018-09-11-shipping-too-late.md

 While I was in my two-month limbo between "done" and "launched," a friend asked me if I was afraid to show my product to customers.
 Were all these tasks I was thinking up just a way to avoid the possibility of rejection?

 The thought had occurred to me, but I quickly dismissed it.
-I used to work in sales, cold calling customers and hearing "no" 40 times a day.
+I used to work in sales, cold-calling customers and hearing "no" 40 times a day.
 I wasn't afraid of rejection.

 On launch day, I sat down to write my first cold pitch: an email to a recipe app developer who didn't know me.
 I had to explain why they should integrate my ingredient service into their app.